| Policy Number: |

 Policy

-Counseling/coaching is the most common method employed for assisting the employee to improve work performance or comply with rules and/or policies.
+Counseling/coaching is the most common method employed for assisting the Classified Staff employee to improve work performance or comply with rules and/or policies.
 Counseling or coaching should be a cooperative attempt at determining and correcting the problem.
 With the exception of serious failures to conform to rules and policies, as determined by the responsible administrator, disciplinary actions will occur only after counseling/coaching efforts have been unsuccessful.
 Responsible administrators are encouraged to keep notes of such counseling/coaching efforts.

-Disciplinary actions are of two types, disciplinary probation and disciplinary suspension, and shall be used when a prior warning does not produce satisfactory results in correcting performance deficiencies or behavior that is not in compliance with University/departmental rules of conduct or when the responsible administrator determines that a violation of a rule and/or policy is serious enough to warrant such action without prior use of less severe discipline.
+Disciplinary actions are of two types, disciplinary probation and disciplinary suspension, and will be used when a prior warning does not produce satisfactory results in correcting performance deficiencies or behavior that is not in compliance with University/departmental rules of conduct or when the responsible administrator determines that a violation of a rule and/or policy is serious enough to warrant such action without prior use of less severe discipline.

 - Inclusive dates of probation period.